orangeX6/rick-n-morty-v-gql/readme.md

 # Rick and Morty

 Welcome to my Rick and Morty Vite GraphQL project!
-This is a project that uses Vite, TypeScript, and React to help you get started with building your own web applications.
+This is a project that uses Vite, TypeScript, React, ReduxToolkit and RTKQuery

 ## Getting Started